savages-corp/data-layer-openapi/README.md

 ## Deleting / Expunging Data

-To remove data from any downstream systems, the API provides a field `_deleted` in the request payload.
-Setting this field to `true` will mark the corresponding record as deleted in the downstream system.
-The record will not be physically deleted but will be expunged, having its identifiable information removed during transport and the `_deleted` flag set.
-This ensures that the record is not accessible in any downstream systems, while still maintaining data integrity as well as a record referencing the original data for audit purposes.
+To remove data from any downstream systems, the API provides a field `_expunged` in the request payload.
+Setting this field to `true` will mark the corresponding record as expunged and deleted (depending on the integration implementation) in the downstream system.
+The record will not be physically deleted but will be expunged, having its identifiable information removed during transport and the `_expunged` flag set.
+This ensures that the record's data is not accessible in any downstream systems, while still maintaining data integrity as well as a record referencing the original data for audit purposes.

 ## Contact